FedML-AI/FedML/README.md

 ---

 <b>2020-09-28</b>: Authors of FedML (https://fedml.ai) have 7 papers that got accepted to NeurIPS 2020.
 Big congratulations!!!
 Here is the publication list: https://github.com/FedML-AI/FedML/blob/master/publications.md.
 Highlighted ones are related to large-scale distributed learning and federated learning.
-Can the other papers get marriage with FedML?
-Let's stay tuned 🙂

 ## What is Federated Learning?